 • Allie performed at the 4x10 Cabaret, produced by New Musicals Inc.

-• Femme Noir, written by Allie Costa, has been named a GLO 2014 finalist.
+• Femme Noir, Allie's original play set in 1944 Los Angeles, has been named a GLO 2014 finalist.

 • When I Hear Peace was screened at Warner Brothers.
 In the film, Allie plays Diane, a girl trying to keep her family together.
 Watch the trailer.